Not Just a Man's World: Inside the Lives of 7 Notorious Female Mobsters

 There have been plenty of women who robbed, kidnapped, and even murdered to rise to the top of mob organizations.
 One woman even started her criminal organization from scratch.
-Here are the stories of some of the most famous mobsters who were women.
+Here are the stories of some of the most infamous mobsters who were women.

 STEPHANIE ST. CLAIR

-Born in 1897 in Guadeloupe, Stephanie St. Clair eventually moved to the United States in 1911 at the age of 13.
+Born in 1897 in Guadeloupe, in the Caribbean, Stephanie St. Clair eventually moved to the United States in 1911 at the age of 13.
 Years later, she joined the 40 Thieves, a local gang involved in extortion and theft rackets.
 According to The Mob Museum, St. Clair initially invested $10,000 to create a numbers racket, making her a policy banker.

 With her partner-in-crime, Ellsworth “Bumpy” Johnson, St. Clair began to make a name for herself in the New York racketeering world, creating a target on her head from notorious mobsters Dutch Schultz and Lucky Luciano.
 The threat of violence and the termination of her partnership with Bumpy Johnson led to St. Clair surrendered her organization to Schultz and Luciano in the 1930s.
 During her reign in Harlem, at least 40 people were killed and connected to racketeering.